An Empirical Investigation of Worker Communities in TopCoder: Introduction

-The objective of this study is to empirically investigate patterns and impact of crowd workers performance and preferences in software crowdsourcing platform in order to improve the success and efficiency of software crowdsourcing.
-In this study, we first present a motivational example to shed light on the identification of four identified cluster of workers in software crowdsourcing platform.
-Then, we propose an empirical evaluation framework, and develop an approach to characterizing and analyzing workers behaviour in each identified cluster of workers.
-More specifically, this includes grouping similar ranked workers, and then studying the worker preference, performance and strategy per cluster.
-The empirical study is conducted on more than one year’s real-world data from topcoder\footnote{ \url{https://www.topcoder.com/}}, the leading software crowdsourcing platform with an online community of over 1.5M workers and 55k mini-tasks.
-The evaluation results show that: 1) there are four active clusters of workers in the pool of workers: mixed ranked, high ranked, mid ranked, and low ranked; 2) lower ranked group provide the highest level of reliable workers to make a submission; 3) mixed ranked group respect their expertise to compete fairly on a task; 4) mixed ranked group apply strategies to assure their success.
+The objective of this study is to empirically investigate patterns and impacts of crowdworkers' performance and preferences in software crowdsourcing platforms in order to improve the success and efficiency of software crowdsourcing.
+In this study, first, we present a motivational example to shed light on the identified communities of active workers in software crowdsourcing platform of study, TopCoder.
+Then, we propose an empirical evaluation framework and develop an approach to characterize and analyze workers behaviour in each identified community.
+More specifically, this includes grouping similar rated workers and then studying the workers' preferences, performance, and strategy per community.
+The empirical study is conducted on more than one year’s real-world data from TopCoder\footnote{ \url{https://www.topcoder.com/}}, a leading software crowdsourcing platform with an online community of over 1.5M workers and 55k mini-tasks.
+The evaluation results show that: 1) there are four active communities of workers in the pool of workers: mixed-ranked, high-ranked, mid-ranked, and low-ranked; 2) low-ranked community provides the highest level of reliable workers to make a submission; 3) mixed-ranked community respects their expertise to compete fairly on a task; 4) mixed-ranked community applies strategies to assure their success.

 The remainder of this paper is structured as follows.
-Section II introduces a motivating example that inspires this study.
-Section III presents background and related work.
-Section IV outlines our research design.
-Section V presents the empirical results.
-Section VI discusses the key findings of our study.
-Section VII presents the conclusion and outlines a number of directions for future work.
+Section 2 presents background and related work.
+Section 3 outlines our research design.
+Section 4 presents the empirical results.
+Section 5 discusses the key findings of our study.
+Section 6 presents the conclusion and outlines a number of directions for future work.